ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Seafile - Part 2 - Valkey cache server.md

 $ mkdir -p $HOME/k8sprjs/seafile/components/cache-valkey/{configs,resources,secrets}
 ~~~

-The main folder for the Valkey Kustomize project, `cache-valkey`, is named following the pattern `<component function>-<software name>` which I'll use also to name the main directories for the remaining component subprojects.
+The main folder for the Valkey Kustomize subproject, `cache-valkey`, is named following the pattern `<component function>-<software name>` which I'll use also to name the main directories for the remaining component subprojects.
 This Valkey project will not only have some resources to deploy, but also a configuration file and a secret, thus the need for the `configs`, `resources` and `secrets` subfolders.

 ## Valkey configuration file